AdobeDocs/analytics.en/help/components/dimensions/browser-height.md

 This dimension retrieves data from the [`bh` query string](/help/implement/validate/query-parameters.md) in image requests.
 AppMeasurement collects this data using the JavaScript variable `window.innerHeight` in the browser.
 If you use an AppMeasurement library (such as through Adobe Experience Platform Launch), this dimension works out of the box.
 If you a data collection method outside of AppMeasurement (such as through the API), make sure that you include the `bh` query string parameter on each hit.

+Adobe persists browser height for a entire visit.
+If browser height is adjusted mid-visit, the adjustment is not recorded.

 ## Dimension values

 Dimension values include all collected browser heights, classified into groups of 100 pixels.
 For example, if the browser height of a hit is `720`, then it is grouped in the dimension value `700 to 799`.